 Opportunities in bridging fields

 Now, as an Associate Professor in Chemistry and Biochemistry at Auburn University, Professor Gorden is making great use of all aspects of her education.
 Research faculty spend a lot of time writing.
 Grants, manuscripts, course course of study.
 At Emory, often used to refer to the course...
 More, reference letters… the list goes on.
 Fortunately for Dr. Gorden, her literature degree helped prepare her for the writing that accompanies her current position.

 Before being hired, however, Professor Gorden remembers recognizing that she bridges the fields between organic and inorganic chemistry.
 The seemingly opposite fields can seem as unrelated as… well… chemistry and literature.
 Instead of viewing her situation as being split between two fields, she began to view it as an opportunity, as she had done back in undergraduate days at Emory.
 The two independent chemistry disciplines inform each other, making each more dynamic and well-rounded, just as her training in chemistry and literature do.

 Mentoring with a focus on finding passion and scientific creativity

-As a mentor, Professor Gorden aims to help her students reach their goals by presenting as many opportunities as possible.
+As a may be used synonymously with P.I. or advisor.
+More broadly,...
+More, Professor Gorden aims to help her students reach their goals by presenting as many opportunities as possible.
 She serves as an advisor for the Association of Women in Science at Auburn University and helps to provide undergraduate women with a platform for support and networking.
 For Anne, the most important thing for graduate students is to be guided by passion and scientific creativity.
 “You have to find the spot that you fit in,” she says, “where there is a project that really inspires you, and where you are going to get the skills, the tools you need for your career.”